-Assessment of the management of crisis

-According to (Pearson and Clair, 1988) successful management of crisis is defined by three points that can be assessed in detail:
+Assessment of the management of crisis According to (Pearson and Clair, 1988) successful management of crisis is defined by three points that can be assessed in detail:

-✓ Before the entry into crisis, reducing potential risks.
+Before the entry into crisis, reducing potential risks.

-\checkmark At the outbreak, interaction with stakeholders aiming to rebuild, for individuals and communities, their common benchmarks.
+At the outbreak, interaction with stakeholders aiming to rebuild, for individuals and communities, their common benchmarks.

-\checkmark At the end of the crisis, a readjustment of the basic assumptions and behaviours and emotional responses.
+At the end of the crisis, a readjustment of the basic assumptions and behaviors and emotional responses.

-✓ Any assessment of the management of crisis should be done by considering the successes and failures of interventions from three perspectives: psychological, socio-political and technical-structural.
+Any assessment of the management of crisis should be done by considering the successes and failures of interventions from three perspectives: psychological, socio-political and technicalstructural.

-5. The Management of Crisis: Proposed Solutions

-Companies are exposed to a variety of risks (economic, technical, technological, human, regulatory, environmental, social, and informational, computer etc.) which are not always possible to anticipate and can have highly damaging consequences for the company: loss of markets, loss of skills, loss of credibility and many others.
+5. 1 THE MANAGEMENT OF CRISIS: Proposed Solutions Companies are exposed to a variety of risks (economic, technical, technological, human, regulatory, environmental, social, and informational, computer, etc.) that they are not always possible to anticipate and which can have highly damaging consequences for the company: loss of markets, loss of skills, loss of credibility.